ECHOlab-DTU/Project-template/README.md

 <img src="Logo_payoff.png" alt="ECHO Lab Logo" width="200">

-# Templates to showcase projects
+# Templates to showcase & announce projects

 We want to make it easy for you to share your projects done with ECHO lab.
 To help you get started, we've put together a couple of resources: